-Nature and amount of contingencies and commitments arising off-balance sheet items As of December 31, 2023 and 2022, the bank has no outstanding contingencies arising from offbalance sheet items.
+Nature and Amount of Contingencies and Commitments arising from Off-balance Sheet Items As of December 31, 2024 and 2023, the bank has no outstanding contingencies arising from off-balance sheet items.

 26. Supplementary Information Required under Revenue Regulations 15-2010